 Does your child want a unique "inside of the locker" that expresses all that he or she is about?
 Of course!
 Thanks to Springfield Moms Advisory Board member and contributor Allison Klint for these fun ideas!

-My daughter has already planned out her 7th grade locker decor!
+My daughter has already planned out her locker decor!

 The "must haves"